-- The Contractor integrates Lean principles within the organisation's business plan and key strategy documents, - ensures that the business plan sets out how Lean plays a part in delivering improved business performance and - ensures that there is a well-defined and documented approach quantifying the benefits Lean will deliver to the business and its customers within the business plan.
-It is expected that a figure is specified by the Contractor for the Lean efficiencies that will be generated on an annual basis.
+- integrates Lean principles within it's business plan and key strategy documents, - ensures that the business plan sets out how Lean plays a part in delivering improved business performance and - ensures that there is a well-defined and documented approach quantifying the benefits Lean will deliver to the business and its customers within the business plan.
+It is expected that a figure is specified by the Supplier for the Lean efficiencies that will be generated on an annual basis.

-1.4.7 Lean leadership and engagement
+Lean leadership and engagement

-- the leadership team are fully engaged as Lean leaders and drive the Lean methodology as the chosen form of continual improvement throughout the organisation, its supply chain and collaborating with the Client, - their leadership team are trained as Lean leaders and have a Lean skill base so they can mentor others and that Lean is an agenda item at leadership team and below meetings.
+- the leadership team are fully engaged as Lean leaders and drive the Lean methodology as the chosen form of continual improvement throughout the organisation, its supply chain and collaboration with the Client, - its leadership team are trained as Lean leaders and have a Lean skill base so they can mentor others and - that Lean is an agenda item at leadership team and below meetings.

-1.4.8 Deployment management/ Lean infrastructure
+Deployment management/ Lean infrastructure

 - the organisation has a Lean deployment strategy in place that manages all Lean activity, - the Lean deployment strategy analyses business and Client needs, the training of employees, the analysis of value streams, whilst also prioritising Lean activity for the capture of efficiency benefits and the transfer of knowledge.
-The Lean strategy covers each of the 10 HELMA aspect areas, - lean priorities are set by consensus in line with the Client's vision and have the full commitment of the leadership team and - a Lean deployment programme for the year is in place that follows the format of the Lean Improvement Action Plan (see link in Annex 3).
+The Lean strategy covers each of the 10 HELMA aspect areas,

+- lean priorities are set by consensus in line with the Client's vision and have the full commitment of the leadership team and - a Lean deployment programme for the year is in place that follows the format of the Lean Improvement Action Plan in Appendix 2.

-1.4.9 Understanding customer value
+Understanding customer value